signavio/binge/README.md

 }
 ```

+Of course, you can have multiple entry point packages in your repository and also reference local packages in other local packages that aren't entry points.

 To build the app, navigate to the ``app`` directory and run ``binge bootstrap``.
 binge now installs the dependencies in the local packages, builds the local packages and deploys them and their dependencies to the ``node_modules`` folder of the ``app`` directory.
-At that, binge moves shared dependencies up the dependency tree to avoid unnecessary duplication of code.
+For example, if the app is built with webpack, the build command could be ``binge bootstrap && webpack``.

 To run the app and watch the source files, run ``binge watch`` in the ``app`` directory.